- Monthly premium cost

 Jump into our guides and start learning

-Without a home warranty, getting service for essential household appliances and systems can be expensive and cause major headaches.
-In this guide, learn how home warranties work, what they cover and how to choose the best home warranty company for your needs.
+All home warranty companies come with a monthly premium and a service fee for repairs, but each offers varying tiers of coverage options, pricing structures and exclusions.
+In this guide, learn more about how home warranties work, what they cover and how to choose the best home warranty company for your needs.

-In general, a home warranty costs between $40 and $68 a month, or about $450 to $600 a year.
 Premium plans average around $60 per month.
 You pay a service call fee (similar to a per-claim deductible) for a technician to visit your home and diagnose the problem.
-Service fees typically range from $75 to $125.
+Today’s providers typically charge anywhere from $50 to $150 per visit, depending on your plan and location.

 Paying annually, signing a multiyear contract and taking advantage of promotions can reduce overall costs.